 Sometimes, you may need to relocate a piano from one room to another.
 I would still recommend having professional piano movers to help you.
 This will prevent you from getting injured, or the piano gets damaged.

 Unfortunately, in most cases, moving a piano from room to room would cost about the same as local moving.
 This is because the movers still need to get to your location and prepare the piano, especially when the rooms are on different floors.
-On the other hand, you may still save a bit on the transportation cost.
+On the other hand, you may still save a bit on transportation costs.

 Do You Have to Use a Professional Piano Mover?